dabear/NightscoutShareServer/README.md

 # 3) Changing Nighscout site

 To change to another nightscout site or enable mocked mode, follow the instructions provided in 2b) to change the appsettings in azure.
 Save your changes.
-You don't have to restart your app, settings are updated immediately.
+You don't have to restart your app.
+Settings are updated immediately; simply refresh your browser window